-There will be homework assignments from the required Dosage Calculations online site and ATI Testing website.
-The results of the assignments will be printed out and turned into the instructor by the date that they are due.
-These assignments will be outlines in blackboard.
+There will be homework assignments from the required My Nursing Lab online site.
+These assignments will be outlines in Canvas.
 The assignments will cover the topics discussed in class.
 NO LATE WORK WILL BE ACCEPTED.

 Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
 WASC has adopted a similar requirement.